aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-cluster-conformitron.md

 1. AWS CodePipeline Bootstrap - The AWS CodePipeline points to the GitHub fork of this repository i.e [cdk-eks-blueprint-patterns] (https://github.com/aws-samples/cdk-eks-blueprints-patterns).

-A `github-token` secret must be stored in AWS Secrets Manager for the CodePipeline to access the webhooks on GitHub.
+A `github-token` secret must be stored as plaintext in AWS Secrets Manager for the CodePipeline to access the webhooks on GitHub.
 For more information on how/why to set it up, please refer to the [docs](https://docs.aws.amazon.com/codepipeline/latest/userguide/GitHub-create-personal-token-CLI.html).
 The GitHub Personal Access Token should have these scopes:
    1. *repo* - to read your forked cdk-blueprint-patterns repostiory
    1. *admin:repo_hook* - if you plan to use webhooks (enabled by default)